Electronic navigational chart

 An electronic navigational chart (ENC) is an official database created by a national hydrographic office for use with an Electronic Chart Display and Information System (ECDIS).
+ECDIS and ENCs are the primary means of electronic navigation on cargo ships.
+Charts can be used in navigation to provide an indication of location once a position is fixed and the charted depths can be used in under keel clearance (UKC) calculations to ensure the ship is navigating in safe water.

 Inland Electronic Chart Display and Information System are similar systems used for navigation of inland water.